Clustering sequence data with mixture Markov chains with covariates using multiple simplex constrained optimization routine (MSiCOR): Computation

-In Section \ref{sec_algo}, it should be noted that taking \textit{step size threshold} $\phi$ small enough, the allowable values of \textit{local step sizes} $s_{j,i}^{+}$ and $s_{j,i}^{-}$ can taken as close to zero as required.
-Also note that in Theorem \ref{theorem}, the role of $\delta_{j,k}$ is analogous to that of $s_{j,i}^{+}$ and $s_{j,i}^{-}$ in Section \ref{sec_algo}.
-In other words, in the proposed algorithm if we take $\textit{tol\_fun\_1} = 0$ and $\textit{max\_iter} = \infty$, the iterations within a \textit{run} stops when for very small value of $s_{j,i}^{+}$ and $s_{j,i}^{-}$ for $j=1,\ldots, B$ and $i=1,\ldots, n_j$, corresponding movements (as described in step (4) and (5) of STAGE 1 in Section \ref{sec_algo}) in the neighborhood do not yield better solution than the current solution.
-Hence, it that scenario, the obtained solution by the proposed algorithm is a global minimum if the objective function is convex with the desired minimal regularity conditions as described in Theorem \ref{theorem}.
-Note that, for a convex function satisfying the regularity conditions, the convergence criteria ensures that at the end of any \textit{run} the solution obtained is a global minimum.
-Hence, in this case, evaluation of only one \textit{run} will be enough to find the global minimum.
+It should be noted that taking step-size threshold $\phi$ small enough, the allowable values of local step-sizes $s_{j,i}^{+}$ and $s_{j,i}^{-}$ can be taken as close to zero as required.
+Also note that in Theorem \ref{theorem}, the role of $\delta_{j,k}$ is analogous to that of $s_{j,i}^{+}$ and $s_{j,i}^{-}$ in \cref{sec.algo}.
+In other words, in the proposed algorithm if we take $\tau_1 = 0$ and $M_{\text{iter}} = \infty$, the iterations within a run stops when for very small value of $s_{j,i}^{+}$ and $s_{j,i}^{-}$ for $j=1,\dots, B$ and $i=1,\dots, n_j$, corresponding movements in the neighborhood do not yield better solution than the current solution.
+Hence, it that scenario, the obtained solution by the proposed algorithm is a global minimum if the objective function follows the regularity conditions considered in Theorem \ref{theorem}.
+Note that, for a convex function satisfying the regularity conditions, the convergence criteria ensures that at the end of any run the solution obtained is a global minimum.
+Hence, in this case, evaluation of only one run will be enough to find the global minimum.